Tomash667/carpg/doc/script.md

 * Location@ GetRandomSettlementWithBuilding(const string& in building_id) - returns random settlement that have this building.
 * Location@ GetRandomSettlement(Location@) - returns random settlement that is not passed to function.
 * Location@ GetRandomSettlement(GetLocationCallback@) - returns random settlement using callback that returns weight.
-* Location@ GetClosestLocation(LOCATION type, const Vec2& in pos, int target = -1) - get closest location of this type (doesn't return quest locations).
+* Location@ GetClosestLocation(LOCATION type, const Vec2& in pos, LOCATION_TARGET target = -1) - get closest location of this type (doesn't return quest locations).
+* Location@ GetClosestLocation(LOCATION type, const Vec2& in pos, array<LOCATION_TARGET> targets) - get closest location of this type and specified targets (doesn't return quest locations).
 * Location@ CreateLocation(LOCATION type, const Vec2& in pos, LOCATION_TARGET target = -1, int dungeon_levels = -1) - create new location at position.
 * Encounter@ AddEncounter(Quest@) - add new encounter attached to this quest.
 * Encounter@ RecreateEncounter(Quest@, int) - recreate encounter, used for compatibility with old hardcoded quests.